Ainger Lake Rock Climbing

 To descend from the climbs head to the south on top of the formation and look for a large tree.
 There is cord and webbing around the tree that goes through a large rap ring.
 Bring extra webbing as the rodents have a habit of chewing through the existing gear left behind.
 The rap from the tree only requires a single rope.
 Rapping from the summit requires two ropes.
 Descend to your packs and prepare for the slog back up the hill to get back to the car.
 Don't forget the cold beers for the car!

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Ainger Lake:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Ainger Lake:

 Featured Route For Ainger Lake